CACFP Administrative Manual Section 16.2

 Menu

-The CACFP Operator must provide the reviewer with the posted, dated menu for the day so the reviewer can ensure the meal observed reflects the menu and that all components are included and creditable toward the meal pattern requirements.
-This menu must also include the serving sizes provided to each age group unless the CACFP agencies operate only an at-risk afterschool program or emergency shelter.
-These agencies are not required to document serving sizes for each age group.
+The CACFP Operator must provide the CDSS CACFP reviewer with the posted, dated menu for the day so the reviewer can ensure the meal observed reflects the menu and that all components are included and creditable toward the meal pattern requirements.

 Nutrition Facts Labels or Ingredients Lists

-The reviewer will check the Nutrition Facts labels or Ingredients lists from packaged foods and for foods used as ingredients in standardized recipes for the food items or components in a reimbursable meal to ensure that the meal pattern requirements for meals served that day were met.
+The reviewer will check the Nutrition Facts labels and/or Ingredients lists from packaged foods and for foods used as ingredients in recipes to ensure that the meal pattern requirements for meals served that day were met.

-CACFP Operators are required to retain the Nutrition Facts labels and Ingredient lists from packaged foods until the end of the day during the year of their program review in case of an unannounced meal observation by program reviewers.
-If the Nutrition Facts labels and Ingredient lists are not available during the day of the onsite meal observation because meals were not prepared onsite or for another justifiable reason, the CACFP Operator has five business days to provide the reviewer with a copy of these documents.
+CACFP Operators are required to retain the Nutrition Facts labels and Ingredient lists from packaged foods until the end of each day during the year of their administrative review in case of an unannounced meal observation by CDSS CACFP reviewers.
+If the Nutrition Facts labels and Ingredient lists are not available during the day of the meal observation because meals were not prepared onsite or for another justifiable reason, the CACFP Operator has five business days to provide the reviewer with a copy of these documents.

 The reviewer will look at the Nutrition Facts labels or Ingredients lists to determine the following: